grafana/tempo/docs/design-proposals/2023-05 vParquet3.md

 ## Goals and requirements

-There are different ways dedicated columns for attributes can be added to Tempo's block format and how they are configured and tuned for the specific workload.
 The main goal for the next iteration of the block format `vParquet3` is to be able to manually configure dedicated attribute columns for very heavy workloads.
 To keep the scope small only the following features are implemented for now: